sjmoran/low-light-video-enhancement/README.md

 <p align="center">
 <img src="./images/sidgan.png" width="80%"/>
 </p>
-Repository for the paper SIDGAN: Low Light Video Enhancement using Synthetic Data Produced with an Intermediate Domain Mapping.
+Repository for the ECCV 20202 paper SIDGAN: Low Light Video Enhancement using Synthetic Data Produced with an Intermediate Domain Mapping.
 Here you will find a link to the code and information on the datasets.
 Please raise a Github issue if you need assistance of have any questions on the research.
 <p></p>

 ### Code